 I never knew before what made Indian cattle so scared of Englishmen.
-We cat beef-a thing that no cattle-driver touches-and of course the cattle do not like it.
+We eat beef-a thing that no cattle-driver touches-and of course the cattle do not like it.
+'May I be flogged with my own pad-chains!